 Corman real estate guide & listings for sale

-In Corman, about 45% of dwellings are single detached homes, while large apartment buildings, small apartment buildings, and townhouses are also present in the housing stock.
-Most housing in this area was built in the 1960s and 1970s, during its most significant construction boom.
+In Corman, around 45% of buildings are single detached homes, while large apartment buildings, small apartment buildings, and townhouses make up most of the remaining housing stock.
+A majority of the housing growth in this area took place between 1960 and 1980.
 This part of Hamilton offers mainly two bedroom and three bedroom homes.
-About 60% of the population of this neighbourhood own their home and the rest are renters.
+Homeowners occupy around 60% of the units in Corman and the rest are rented.

 Home buyers in this area will appreciate that a grocery store is always only a reasonably short walk away.
 Moreover, those who like to dine in restaurants will have a good number of choices.
 It is also easy to get to a variety of clothing stores on foot.
 Concerning education, in this neighbourhood, families will generally be able to access both primary and secondary schools by walking.
 However, parents may find it challenging for their children to reach daycares as a pedestrian.